semaphoreci/semaphore/docs/docs/using-semaphore/connect-bitbucket.md

 - **Not Connected**: your account is not connected.
 Next time you attempt to log in, you will need to grant access to Semaphore again.
 - **Connected**: can connect both private and public repositories via OAuth.

-You can check and change the permissions of your OAuth App connection in the [BitBucket authorization page](https://bitbucket.org/account/settings/app-authorizations/).
+You can check and change the permissions of your OAuth App connection on the [BitBucket authorization page](https://bitbucket.org/account/settings/app-authorizations/).

 ### Verify deploy key health {#deploy-key}